Gaius-Augustus/BRAKER/README.md

     -   Ter-Hovhannisyan, V., Lomsadze, A., Chernoff, Y.O. and Borodovsky, M. (2008).
 Gene prediction in novel fungal genomes using an ab initio algorithm with unsupervised training.
 Genome research, pages gr--081612, 2008.

+    -   Hoff, K.J., Lomsadze, A., Borodovsky, M. and Stanke, M. (2019).
+Whole-Genome Annotation with BRAKER.
+Methods Mol Biol.
+1962:65-95, doi: 10.1007/978-1-4939-9173-0_5.

--  If BRAKER was run with proteins, please cite all tools that are used by the ProtHint pipeline to generate hints:
+-  If BRAKER was run with proteins as source of evidence, please cite all tools that are used by the ProtHint pipeline to generate hints:

     -   Bruna, T., Lomsadze, A., & Borodovsky, M. (2020).
 GeneMark-EP+: eukaryotic gene prediction with self-training in the space of genes and proteins.
 NAR Genomics and Bioinformatics, 2(2), lqaa026.